zjjkee/COMP556_Project1/README.md

 - The server **observes** the connection was closed by the client.

 ### 2. Edge Cases Testing
-For the **client**, verify the following:
+#### For the client, verify the following:
 - **Size** with a value of 18 (min) and 65535 (max) should function properly.
 - **Count** with a value of 1 (min) and 10000 (max) should function properly.

 ### 3. Concurrency Testing
-For the following scenarios, ensure monitoring of both the client and server behavior as follows:
+#### For the following scenarios, ensure monitoring of both the client and server behavior as follows:
 - The server responds to each client without crashing.
 - Each client receives the pong message back from the server and prints the average RTT.
 - The latency measurements from each client are within acceptable ranges (i.e., no unusual delays due to multiple clients).

-Scenarios:\
+#### Test the following scenarios:
+Note:\
 The concurrency testing here involves the stress testing by increase the number of clients, the size, or the count.

-- For number of clients = 2, 4, or 8, test the following scenarios:\
+- For number of clients = 2, 4, or 8, perform the following test cases:\
   A. Increase the size
   - size = 18; count = 10
   - size = 5000; count = 10